 In reality, they’re quite cool and do more than you’d imagine.
 They MC your entire wedding day from aisle music through to the wedding breakfast, first dance and reception.

-Something I’d never really thought about for my wedding until this year.
+Something I’d never really thought about for my wedding in 2018.

 But is niche writing all positive?

 What are the cons of niche writing?

 It’s in a cut-throat and crowded industry

 You’re denying yourself a range of different work